Gethe/klipper_config/README.md

 > Usage of this config is at your own risk.
 >
 > This config is tailored to my own printers with the specific idiosyncrasies
-> and mods that they have.
-One of those is [Danger-Klipper], and there are
+> that they have.
+One of those is [Danger-Klipper], so there are options and
-> options in use here that won't be compatible with mainline Klipper.
+> features in use here that won't be compatible with mainline Klipper.

 Details
 -------